kokubum/Calculator/README.md

 # Calculator APP
+**Directory 'cli':**

   Two versions of calculators made with python 3.

   * V01 - Doesn't accept round brackets and uses the recursion idea.
   * V02 - Accepts round brackets and uses the stack idea.

+ **Directory gui:**

+  A simple gui calculator with python 3 and Tkinter.

 ## Getting Started